 How to get to critical mass?

-I will cover in more detail how to get started next time.
-Here are some elements to think about to increase the attractiveness of your platform (idea):
+I have a dedicated article describing 8 tactics to get to critical mass.
+For now, here are some elements to think about to increase the attractiveness of your platform (idea):

 - platform design,